-Expenditures for education, public health, social and services, pensions and payments cultural to the population on bonds of the state loan amount this year to 139,500,000,000 rubles, compared with 129,600,000,000 in 1952.
-In addition to this, expenditures of budget funds have been made in order to reduce state retail prices, providina the public gain with а of more than 46,000,000,000 rubles a year, and to carry out a number of other measures directly calculated to improve the people's material well-being.
+Expenditures for education, public health, social and cultural services, pensions and payments to the population on bonds of the state loan amount this year to 139,500,000,000 rubles, compared with 129,600,000,000 in 1952.
+In addition to this, expenditures of budget funds have been made in order to reduce state retail prices, providing the public with a gain of more than 46,000,000,000 rubles a year, and to carry out a number of other measures directly calculated to improve the people's material well-being.